roverdiani/GCEmu/README.md

 ## Built With

 The project is built using C++ 17, CMake, Boost, OpenSSL and some other libraries.
-For now, the project is mainly developed using Windows.
+For now, the project is mainly developed using Linux.

 ## Getting Started